yyang248/pictographPlus2026/README.md

     | sample1 | mut2 | 100 | 67 | 4 | 0.8 |
     | sample2 | mut1 | 100 | 40 | 2 | 1 |

 * Users can also provide an optional column "major_integer_copy_number" that provides the information of the integer copy number of the major allele.
 If "major_integer_copy_number" is not provided, it will be estimated using an internal function built in the package.
 Example input files can be found under "inst/extdata/examples".
-See files that starts with example2.
+See files that start with example2.

     | sample | mutation | total_reads | alt_reads | tumor_integer_copy_number | major_integer_copy_number | cncf |
     | ---- | ---- | ---- | ---- | ---- | ---- | --- |